makerfactoryio/docs/docs/development-boards/esp32/motor.md

 ## Overview

-Stepper driver for DRV8824/25 and A4988 breakout boards
+The component **MOTOR** is a stepper driver for DRV8824/25 and A4988 breakout boards

 !!! example
-    A sample project for the Arduino IDE is provided in **BasicStepperDriver.ino** which could be downloaded [here](../../source/esp32/BasicStepperDriver/BasicStepperDriver.ino)
+    An example project for the Arduino IDE is provided in **BasicStepperDriver.ino** ([download here](../../source/esp32/BasicStepperDriver/BasicStepperDriver.ino))

 ESP Board | motor
 --- | ---